Clark County health officials prepare for vaccine rollout for younger children

-Clark County health officials are preparing for the next phase of fighting the pandemic: rolling out a vaccine for five to eleven-year-olds, expected to be approved by next week at earliest.
+LAS VEGAS (FOX5) -- Clark County health officials are preparing for the next phase of fighting the pandemic, rolling out a vaccine for 5 to 11-year-olds, expected to be approved by next week at earliest.

 The Southern Nevada Health District is getting ready to launch vaccine clinics, or "pods," at or for schools to help with the rollout.